Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from standards_.

-__Description__: Does not follow compliance standards.
-The DX must pass all relevant WCAG 2.1, Section 508, or equivalent requirements.
-(This is intended as an automatic failure until the DX can be fully evaluated.)
+__Description__: The chart must conform to appropriate compliance standards.
+The chart must pass all relevant WCAG 2.1, Section 508, or equivalent requirements where applicable.
+(This is intended as an automatic failure until the chart can be fully evaluated.)

 __Cited standard__: [https://www.w3.org/TR/UNDERSTANDING-WCAG20/ensure-compat-parses.html](https://www.w3.org/TR/UNDERSTANDING-WCAG20/ensure-compat-parses.html)